Skip to the main content

 Duties

 Drilling and service rig managers supervise oil and gas rig operations.
-They are responsible for safety on site.
+They are responsible for the overall operation of the rig as well as the efficiency and safety of the rig crews on site.
 They act as the senior onsite representatives for rig contractors.
+Specific training requirements for rig management may vary between drilling rigs and service rigs.

 In general, rig managers:

-• Make sure the entire drilling or well-servicing operation runs smoothly, safely, and efficiently
+• Ensure the entire drilling or well-servicing operation runs smoothly, safely, and efficiently

-• Make sure operations comply with company policies and government regulations
+• Ensure operations comply with company policies and government regulations

-• Organize the setup and take-down of rigs
+• Organize the rig-in (setup) and rig-out (take-down) of equipment and rigs

-• Make sure emergency evacuation and medical procedures are posted and understood
+• Ensure emergency evacuation and medical procedures are posted and understood

-• Make sure workers practice emergency drills and understand emergency plans
+• Ensure workers undertake emergency drills and understand emergency plans

 Working Conditions